Owenll66/Owenll66.github.io/blog-encryption.md

 ## Note

-*   The encoding process is the similar to the encoding process.
+*   The decoding process is the similar to the encoding process.
 *   A File can be encoded multiply times (of course, if you want to decode it, need to decode it the same times as you encode it)
 *   If the file to be decoded is in the wrong format (cannot be decoded), the